ggsingla/pages/README.md

-# Landing Pages
+# Pages

-This is a collection of landing pages that I have created for various projects.
-Each landing page is a separate project and is built using HTML, CSS, and JavaScript.
+This is a collection of pages that I have created for various projects and also as fun side projects.
+Each page is a separate project and is built using HTML, CSS, and JavaScript.
 The purpose of these landing pages is to provide a simple, clean, and responsive design that can be used to promote a product or service.
 Each landing page is designed to be a single page and is built using a mobile-first approach.

 ## Live Demo Links